-But, its ability to neutralize uric acid is what makes lemon juice a great natural remedy for gout, a painful form of arthritis which affects about 13 million Americans (about 4% of the total U.S. population).
+But, its ability to neutralize uric acid is what makes lemon juice a great natural remedy for gout, a painful form of arthritis which affects 10s of millions of people around the world.

 Here’s everything you need to know about taking lemon juice for gout, including how it works to help your gout symptoms, and how to take it.

 Gout is a painful form of arthritis, caused by a condition known as hyperuricemia, which means that there is excess uric acid in your body.

 Your body makes uric acid when it breaks down purines.
 Purines are one of the by-products of protein digestion and are found in your body and in the foods you eat.

 When there is too much uric acid in the body, crystals of uric acid (monosodium urate) can build up in your body’s joints and soft tissues.

 Gout is caused by the deposit of needle-like urate crystals in your joints.
 Gout sufferers experience swelling and pain in joints such as the ankles, knees, feet, wrists, and elbows.
 Painful flare-ups are often concentrated in the big toe, a symptom known as podagra.

 Flare-ups can last a few days when symptoms first start to appear, but often these flare-ups will become progressively longer.